-The following table details the initial license fees for the technology and marketing agreements and processing and storage royalties earned for the technology agreements for the three months ended February 29, 2016 and February 28, 2015.
-The initial license fees and processing and storage royalties are reflected in licensee income in the accompanying consolidated statements of comprehensive loss.
+The following table details the initial license fees for the technology and marketing agreements and processing and storage royalties earned under the technology agreements for the three and six months ended May 31, 2016 and May 31, 2015.
+The initial license fees and processing and storage royalties are reflected in licensee and royalty income in the accompanying consolidated statements of operations.